hbctraining/DGE_workshop/lessons/09b_sleuth.md

 design <- ~ sampletype
 ```

 More complex designs can be analyzed using Sleuth as well by adding additional covariates (i.e `design <- ~ sex + treatment`).
 Interaction terms can also be added to the design formula to test if the effect attributable to a given condition is different based on another factor, for example, if the treatment effect differs between sexes.
-To learn more about setting up design formulas for more complex designs, see the [DESeq2 tutorial](https://www.bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.pdf) (chapter 3 discusses complex experimental designs).
-There is also a [recent post](http://nxn.se/post/134227694720/timecourse-analysis-with-sleuth) describing the use of Sleuth to perform time course analyses.
-While Sleuth has much flexiblity in design models, it is unable to support some complex designs, such as nested models.
+To learn more about setting up design formulas for more complex designs, the [DESeq2 vignette](http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html) has detailed documentation that should work for sleuth too.

+In addition, [one of the sleuth walk-throughs](https://pachterlab.github.io/sleuth_walkthroughs/trapnell/analysis.html) describes in detail how to perform the LRT test with specification of the full and reduced models.

 #### Query annotables dataset to obtain the corresponding Ensembl transcript/gene IDs